 How-to instructions provide steps to achieve a goal.
 They should:

-- Be brief enough to cover the key info (additional info should be a follow-up or a link)
+- Be brief enough to cover the key info (additional info should be in a follow-up or a link)

 - Be specific to the product the customer is using